-The FAFSA code for not reported is 003406 and the CSS Profile Code is 3693.
+The FAFSA code for Providence is 003406 and the CSS Profile Code is 3693.

 It should be noted that while the FAFSA is free, the CSS Profile does require an application fee.
-However, students can qualify for a CSS Profile application fee waiver if the cost presents a financial hardship for the students’ family.
+However, students can qualify for a CSS Profile application fee waiver if the cost will present a financial hardship for the students’ family.